 In this Article

-Jaggery, called Gur in Hindi, is unrefined sugar made from sugarcane juice or date palm sap.
-It is made by boiling the sugarcane juice or date palm sap until it becomes a thick syrup and then cooling it until it solidifies.
+Jaggery, called gur in Hindi, is unrefined sugar made from sugarcane juice or a date palm sap.
+It is made by boiling the sugarcane juice or date palm sap until it becomes a thick syrup, and then cooling it until it solidifies.
 It is used in both sweet and savoury dishes in several South-Asian countries, including India.
 Jaggery is used in India as a sweetener in baby food.
-This article explains in detail about the benefits and risks of feeding your baby jaggery.
+This article explains in detail the benefits and risks of feeding your baby jaggery.

 Can You Add Jaggery to Baby Food?

-You must be wondering if jaggery is good for babies or not?
+You must be wondering if jaggery is good for babies or not.
 The answer is yes, but it must be used with caution.
-In rural India, doctors may recommend the inclusion of jaggery in food for babies less than a year old to combat anaemia as jaggery is a good source of iron.
-Thus, including jaggery in your baby’s diet depends on feeding methods, lifestyle, and individual preferences.
+In rural India, doctors may recommend the inclusion of jaggery in moderate quantities in the food for babies who are less than a year old.
+Jaggery is a good source of iron, hence it may help a baby fight anaemia.
+However, you must check with your baby’s doctor before including jaggery or gur in your baby’s diet.
+Including jaggery in your baby’s diet will also depend on feeding methods and your lifestyle

 When Can You Introduce Jaggery to a Baby?

-Jaggery should be introduced to a baby’s diet only after 1 year.
+Jaggery should be introduced to a baby’s diet only after the age of one year.
 However, this may vary based on the baby’s health and your doctor’s advice.
 Paediatricians recommend that babies should not be given any form of sugar until they turn one.
-For babies less than a year old, it is better to use various kinds of fruit purees to sweeten the food.

 Amazing Health Benefits of Jaggery for Infants

-Jaggery has several health benefits for babies although it is not recommended for babies less than a year old.
+Jaggery has several health benefits for babies – however, it is not recommended for babies less than a year old.
 Babies older than one year can be given jaggery.
 The health benefits of jaggery are:

 Jaggery is a good source of iron.
 10g of jaggery contains 0.3mg of iron, which is 3% or the daily recommended dietary allowance (RDA).
-As a result, including jaggery in your baby’s diet can prevent anaemia which is caused due to iron deficiency in the blood.
+Including jaggery in your baby’s diet can prevent anaemia, which is caused due to iron deficiency in the blood.

 Jaggery is an unrefined sugar that can help flush out toxins from the body.
 It cleanses and detoxifies the liver.

-Jaggery is rich in antioxidants and minerals like calcium, phosphorous, magnesium, selenium, and zinc.
+Jaggery is rich in antioxidants and minerals like calcium, phosphorus, magnesium, selenium, and zinc.
 It also contains vitamins B4, B5, B6, and choline.
 All of these together help in increasing your baby’s immunity.

 Jaggery stimulates regular bowel movements, thus preventing constipation.
 It also aids in digestion by activating digestive enzymes in the stomach and intestine.

-As it is 97% sugar made of complex carbohydrates, jaggery takes more time to get absorbed by the body.
+As it is 97% sugar and is made of complex carbohydrates, jaggery takes more time to get absorbed by the body.
 It provides your baby with greater energy for a longer duration.

 The magnesium in jaggery promotes good intestinal health and aids digestion.
 10g of jaggery contains nearly 4% of the daily RDA of magnesium.